Cp28pandey/Myproject/README.md

-My namer is cp pandey and this is my first project
+My name is cp pandey and this is my first project